thoughtspot/thoughtspot.github.io/_appliance/hardware/smc-cluster-install.md

 ################################################################################
 ```
 Your output may look something like the above.
 Ensure that all diagnostics show `SUCCESS`.

+{% include warning.html content="If <code>tscli cluster check</code> returns an error, it may suggest you run <code>tscli storage gc</code> to resolve the issue.
+If you run <code>tscli storage gc</code>, note that it restarts your cluster." %}

+{: id="install-step-3"}
 ## Step 3.
 Finalize Installation

-After the cluster status changes to “Ready,” sign into the ThoughtSpot application on your browser.<br>
+After the cluster status changes to “Ready,” sign in to the ThoughtSpot application on your browser.<br>
 Follow these steps:

 1. Start a browser from your computer.